 Our aim is to foster a love of reading.
 Our reading scheme is colour coded and is regularly audited to ensure that books are relevant, smart and sufficiently varied.
 Our scheme consists of books from both published reading schemes and other high quality literature.
 Every two years a reading consultant visits and advises with purchasing.
 Pupils select from the structured scheme throughout their time with us but are invited to read other books either from home our library as they become more confident.
 We also use Bug Club’s online reading resources, so that children can access an additional variety of high quality texts online – wherever they are!

-Our school library has a large selection of fiction which is categorised by genre.
+Our school library has a large selection of fiction which is easily accessed alphabetically.
 New books are purchased regularly.
 The space is open every day to change reading books, sit and become absorbed in a book, or to research and work sensibly.
 School librarians from Class 5 run the school library and hold weekly story reading sessions with our younger children to initiate that love of reading.

 Reading is a subject that is explicitly taught every day.
 The school has a variety of resources, including an online resource with Bug Club and First News, so that children get access to both fiction and non-fiction texts.
 Providing high quality literature is a top priority, and the books that we read, feed into many other areas of the curriculum.
 We aim to host author visits at least once a year.
 Books are woven into our daily English lessons, and class novels are read in directed whole class reading sessions.

 Comprehension strategies are taught in every year group from Reception up to Year 6 with our Blue Box Comprehension alongside additional age related resources.
-Pupils record their thoughts in guided reading books.
+Pupils record their thoughts in guided reading books from Year 2 onwards.
 All pupils have the opportunity to read independently at school and are encouraged to practise at home, recording entries in their personal reading diary.
 These diaries are monitored and celebrated weekly.
 Children have the opportunity to win book tokens at the end of each half term for daily reading.

 At South Wingfield Primary School we understand that writing is a complex process, one that involves weaving many threads together.
 We promote writing for pleasure as soon as children enter into Class 1 with their mark making, and we aim to provide an exciting stimulus for each writing project that children undertake.
 Class reading feeds directly into our writing and writing projects are often linked to other curriculum areas.
 We integrate the teaching of grammar and punctuation into our reading and writing sessions.